Sharing is caring!

 Syllables are often considered the phonological “building blocks” of words.
 Initially, children may look at a longer word and consider it too difficult to read or spell.
 They learn to chunk words into manageable parts.
 Being familiar with basic oral and then written syllable-spelling conventions will help children gain confidence and attain greater accuracy and fluency as they learn to decode (spell) and blend (read) unfamiliar words.

-If you don’t have time to make resources or just like things ready to go…. you might find one of these ready-to-go products helpful.
+If you don’t have time to create resources or prefer things ready to go… You might find one of these ready-to-go games and activities helpful.

 Titles: